cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

    - **Authentication Token**: Your [token](#before-you-start) required to authorize API requests that Cobalt sends to your URL.
 1. When ready, select **Save**.
 1. We send a test API request to the specified URL to validate your webhook.
 The webhook becomes active once the validation is complete.
    - If the validation fails, we’ll disable your webhook within 24 hours.
-See [Troubleshooting](#troubleshooting) for more information.
+See [Troubleshoot Webhooks](#troubleshoot-webhooks) for more information.

 ![Create a webhook in the Cobalt UI](/integrations/CreateWebhook.png "Create a webhook in the Cobalt UI")